Újpesti Erőmű

 As a result of the increase in the steam demand of the industrial plants at Újpest and of the heat demand of the housing estates, heat supply started also from Újpest Plant.
 The power plant started to supply hot water for the district heating system in 1978.

 At present, the power plant has an installed electrical capacity of 111 MWe, an installed hot water capacity of 342 MWth and a steam delivery capacity of 40 ton per hour.
-These photos were taken in the oldest part of the power plant.
+I took these photos in the oldest part of the power plant.
 In the early days, there were several steam engines here.
 Today there is only one engine left on standby for when the demand is high.

 I visited ‘Újpesti Erőmű’ in 2015.
 Read more reports of abandoned power plants in Belgium, The Netherlands and on the Canary Islands.